Using the Jira Macro Repair

 • Rerun after each migration.
 Each migration of a space refreshes the page info held for that space

-• Jira Migration not necessary to update the macros
+• Jira Migration is not necessary to update the macros

 • Macros will show no results returned until the projects are migrated